We have so far talked about types only informally. When we wrote earlier:

 This can be useful to document your code, or to remember what type you expect from an expression.

-Again, the Ergo compiler will return a type error if the annotation is not consistent with the expression that computes the value for that let binding.
+The Ergo compiler will return a type error if the annotation is not consistent with the expression that computes the value for that let binding.
 For instance, the following will return a type error since

 "pi!" is not of type